FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: FlexRank

 \subsection{Recovering the True Pareto Front}

 We empirically validate the central approximation underlying \tool that nested configurations identified from a fixed layer-wise optimal initialization are sufficient to recover Pareto-optimal submodels after training.
-In fact, we verify a stronger claim: that \tool recovers the \emph{true} Pareto front obtained by independently training all possible submodels.
-This experiment is feasible only for small models due to the combinatorial search space.
+In a setting tractable to allow complete enumeration of the solution, we actually verify that \tool recovers the \emph{true} Pareto front obtained by independently training all possible submodels.
 We therefore consider a four-layer network (two CNNs and two MLPs trained on MNIST, with $K=10$ rank levels per layer, yielding $K^L = 10{,}000$ possible submodels.
-This allows us to exhaustively evaluate the attainable Pareto front by independently training all submodels.
+This allows us to exhaustively evaluate the attainable Pareto front by independently training all submodels more details on this experimental setting are reported in \cref{sec:exp_controlled_details}.

-\cref{fig:mnist_pareto} compares three settings: independently trained submodels initialized at random and from DataSVD, and \tool.
-While nestedness and weight sharing impose additional constraints, the submodels learned by \tool consistently outperform the best models trained from scratch and, under extended training, converge to the Pareto front of independently trained DataSVD-initialized models.
-Here, extended training refers to training the elastic model until convergence, which requires more iterations since multiple submodels are optimized jointly; in contrast, the independently trained models are already converged and do not benefit from additional training.
-Notably, this result is stronger than required by our formulation: even though the independently trained submodels do not share parameters, \tool recovers their Pareto-optimal performance without incurring any loss due to weight sharing.